-During this guide, you will get a better idea for your app.
+During this guide, you will get a better idea of your app.
 The publishing process on the stores of Google Play and the Apple App Store will be covered too.

 What are your goals?
 What problem do you want to solve?
 What is your target audience?

-Your goal may be to develop an app for iOS out of an existing website or help yourself with some tasks, hobby, etc. The app idea may come from all sorts of everyday situations.
+Your goal may be to develop an app for iOS out of an existing website or help yourself with some tasks, hobbies, etc. The app idea may come from all sorts of everyday situations.
 Keep in mind that it should be useful.

 It should look good and have enough potential users.
 It is a good practice to plan ahead on the building process.
 You need to take care of three main areas: Product, Growth, and Profitability.

 The product goal | What need does your mobile app fulfill?

 The goal of mobile app development is to make profits by fulfilling the needs of users.
 Today’s businesses are in high competition with each other.
 By the use of Android app development software, they get into app development.